jigordev/flask-startproject/README.md

-# Flask-Init
+# Flask-StartProject

-Flask-Init is a simple and efficient Python script that automates the initialization of a Flask project.
+Flask-StartProject is a simple and efficient Python script that automates the initialization of a Flask project.
 It sets up a project directory, creates a virtual environment, installs dependencies, and generates essential files such as `requirements.txt` and `app.py`.

 ## Features
 - Creates a new Flask project structure